-- Attendance at lectures is expected. - Students should arrive on time and not get ready to leave until the lecture is finished. - Reading assignments will be given approximately once each week.
+- Attendance at on-line lectures is expected. - Students should log in and attend the Zoom lectures. - Reading assignments will be given approximately once each week.
 These will consist of reading pages/chapters from the textbook.
-Students will read material that will be covered by the lecture the following week. - In order to stimulate critical thinking and gauge how well you understand the material, questions based on the lectures, reading assignments and projects/ homework will be posed in class.
-Students should participate in the lecture by answering these questions and also by asking your own questions. - Use of mobile phones and computers (for purposes other than note-taking) are prohibited during the lectures
+Students will read material that will be covered by the lecture the following week. - In order to stimulate critical thinking and gauge how well you understand the material, questions based on the lectures, reading assignments and projects/homework will be posed in class.
+Students should participate in the lecture by answering these questions and also by asking your own questions.